robnewman/benchling-seqera-poc-refactor/README.md

 ## Security Best Practices

+- ✅ Use `.env.local` for local development credentials (automatically gitignored)
 - ✅ Use Benchling's secure configuration storage for tokens in production
 - ✅ Rotate API tokens periodically
 - ✅ Deploy to HTTPS endpoints only
-- ✅ Comment out mock credentials before committing to version control
+- ✅ Comment out mock credentials in [public/index.html](public/index.html) before deploying
-- ✅ Use environment variables for non-Benchling deployments
+- ✅ Use AWS Secrets Manager or similar for production environment variables
+- ✅ Always verify `.env.local` is not committed: `git status`
 - ❌ Never hard-code credentials in source code
-- ❌ Never commit tokens or secrets to version control
+- ❌ Never commit `.env.local`, `.env`, or any file with real tokens to version control
+- ❌ Never commit [apprunner.yaml](apprunner.yaml) with real production credentials

 ## Development